-- Agree the Delivery Plan attached to this Strategy and set out the steps required in achieving the vision within the lifetime of the Strategy - Meet regularly to review progress against the delivery plan and ensure it remains responsive to emerging needs - Identify funding opportunities and develop services where there are identified gaps in provision - Share best practice in providing homelessness services and solutions - Commit to joint working and to co-deliver improved services providing effective responses to homelessness - Collaborate and agree solutions to common system blockages
+- Agree the Delivery Plan attached to this Strategy and set out the steps required in achieving the vision within the lifetime of the Strategy. - Meet regularly to review progress against the delivery plan and ensure it remains responsive to emerging needs. - Identify funding opportunities and develop services where there are identified gaps in provision. - Share relevant updates and best practice in providing homelessness services and solutions. - Commit to joint working and to co-deliver improved services and combined projects providing effective responses to homelessness. - Collaborate and agree solutions to common system blockages. - Include representation from operational leads and commissioners of mental health services and be strategically aligned with the new Community Mental health Framework for Southern Devon. - Explore the potential to include organisations within the private and social enterprise sectors in recognition of the positive financial and social benefit this could engender for people experiencing homelessness in Teignbridge.